daddyawesome/writings/dcrawler.md

 "You can sleep if you want and when you wake up you will good as new again."

 Without any words, Qing put himself to sleep.

+ i would like to add the msuings of eli after this part and his future and lets talk more about him.